Racism in English football: Timeline

 In February 2025, the racist abuse of Joe Willock was reported to police.
 Later that month, Kick It Out described abuse and racism in English football as a "crisis", and a few days later Abdoulaye Doucoure was racially abused following the Merseyside derby, before Burnley player Hannibal Mejbri accused Preston player Milutin Osmajic of racially abusing him during a match, which Osmajic denied.
 The FA said they would investigate the incident, and in March 2025 Osmajic was charged by the fA.
 In November 2025, Osmajic received a 9-match ban.

 In March 2025, Fulham player Calvin Bassey suffered racist and homophobic abuse after scoring against Manchester United, whilst Chelsea player Wesley Fofana suffered racist abuse after his team lost against Arsenal.

 In July 2025, during Euro 2025, England player Jess Carter suffered racist abuse on social media, and police were involved.
 Fare later questioned the England team's decision to stop taking the knee.
-National team manager Sarina Wiegman defended the decision, stating that the gesture was not sufficent.
+National team manager Sarina Wiegman defended the decision, stating that the gesture was not sufficient.
 Carter also feared teammate Lauren James would be subject to racism.
 A man was later arrested for the abuse of Carter.

 In August 2025, Mathys Tel was subject to racism on social media following Tottenham's defeat in the 2025 UEFA Super Cup.
 Later that month, a Luton fan was arrested for racially abusing a Bradford City player during a match between the two clubs.
 That same month, Antoine Semenyo was also racially abused by a Liverpool fan who was later arrested.
 Semenyo said he wanted bans and jail for those guilty of racist abuse.
 He also said that there were other abuses against him online after the incident.